1958 VFL grand final: Magpies' coaching strategy and defiance of media analysis

 Much of the media criticism centred on the Magpies' supposed lack of leg speed, and particularly on their diminutive 18-year-old second rover Ken Bennett.
 In a preview article in The Age on the morning of the grand final, Percy Beames anticipated that "The slow roving of Ken Bennett could show up badly against the speed of [Melbourne's] Frank Adams".

-The Magpies' coach and selectors did not follow that advice.
-They stuck with Bennett, a skilled wet-weather player, throughout the finals; and, in the grand final, which was played on a wet and partly muddy ground, he proved a match-winner.
-They also brought in, for the Preliminary Final and the grand final, a slow-moving but extremely tall ruckman, Graeme Fellowes, who helped neutralise the height advantage of Melbourne's very tall ruckman Bob Johnson, and put great pressure on Melbourne's unusual tactic of playing only two tall ruckmen (plus two "ruck rovers").
+Grand final day, with a maximum of 11.3 C, was the coolest in league history until 2009, and the ground was wet and partly muddy.
+The Magpies' coach and selectors did not follow Beames' advice, sticking with Bennett, a skilled wet-weather player, throughout the finals; and he proved a match-winner.
+They also brought in, for the preliminary final and the grand final, a slow-moving but extremely tall ruckman, Graeme Fellowes, who helped neutralise the height advantage of Melbourne's very tall ruckman Bob Johnson, and put great pressure on Melbourne's unusual tactic of playing only two tall ruckmen plus two ruck rovers.
+(Note: See the list of players earlier in this article, with hyperlinks to players' details.
+Melbourne's ruck rovers were Barassi and Wilson.)
 This in turn put pressure on Melbourne's forward line.
 Their full-forward Athol Webb was fast but only 180 cm tall.
-To compete for high marks near goal, Melbourne relied heavily on their hard-worked 198 cm ruckman Bob Johnson, who "rested" from the ruck in the forward pocket.
-In the grand final, Johnson, while "resting", was opposed by another famous ruckman, Collingwood's Ray Gabelich, and the former scored only one goal.
+To compete for high marks near goal, Melbourne relied heavily on their hard-worked 198 cm ruckman Bob Johnson, who rested from the ruck in the forward pocket.
+In the grand final, Johnson, while resting, was opposed by another famous ruckman, Collingwood's Ray Gabelich, and the former scored only one goal.